 From 1829 through approximately 1857, the Conestoga Navigation Company operated a slackwater canal between Lancaster and Safe Harbor.
 Passengers and freight could board a barge at Reigart’s Landing on South Prince Street and travel down the Conestoga to the Susquehanna.

 From there, the traffic crossed the Susquehanna and entered the Susquehanna and Tidewater canal system on the west side of the river.
 The boats would then travel down the S&T canal to Havre de Grace and from there they could continue on down the bay to Baltimore or they could navigate through the Chesapeake & Delaware Canal (which opened in 1829) then up the Delaware to Philadelphia.

 The Conestoga canal started at what was called “Reigart’s Landing” named after Adam Reigart who was the first president of the Conestoga Navigation Company.
 Reigart remained president of the Conestoga Navigation Company until it was sold to Edward Coleman in 1833.
-Reigart operated a hotel at the head of navigation called “Reigart’s Landing” Adam Reigart, Jr. died on May 2, 1844, at the age of 78.
+Reigart operated a hotel at the head of navigation called “Reigart’s Landing.”
+Reigart died on May 2, 1844, at the age of 78.

-This was located at then end of E. Strawberry Street near to where the entrance to Lancaster County Park is today.
+This was located at the end of East Strawberry Street close to where the entrance to Lancaster County Park is today.
 The entire length of navigation from here to Safe Harbor was just short of 18 miles with a drop of 64 feet.

 After about 30 years of operation, the company ran into financial troubles, and finally ceased operations in 1857.